RyanPoy/sweet/README.md

-# a simple templement engine in python3.
+# a simple template engine in python3.

 ## Basic usage
 ```